 1) How far are we required to swim?
 Unlike many camps, our camps are more about having fun.
 In other words, feel free to swim as little or as much as you want.
-We must insist however, that you always have a swimming partner and you do not swim near boats.
+We insist, however, that you always have a swimming partner and you do not swim near boats.
 If you plan to do a long swim, please let the camp directors know.

 4) Is there yoga at swim camp?
 Yes!
 Bring your own mat and yoga attire for sunrise yoga.

 5) Should I bring a swim costume?
 Yes!
-We will have an UGLY swimsuits and costumes event during our “fun relays”.
+We usually have an UGLY swimsuits and costumes event during our “fun relays”.
 See previous swim camp videos for ideas.
 Be prepared for lots of laughs and FUN!

-15) Is there anything else?
+20) Is there anything else?
 Yes, please take the time to get to know as many swimmers as possible and please have safe fun.
 Have the time of your life and ENJOY!!!